shakeel-faiz/FF/19-Jun/03-sub.md

 - **SubRip Subtitle Format (.srt):** This is one of most widely used subtitle formats.
 SRT files are plain text files that contain subtitle entries with timestamps and corresponding text.

-- **SubViewer Subtitle Format (.sub):** SubViewer files are similar to SRT files and contain subtitle entries with timestamps and text.
-However, they may support additional features such as text formatting and colors.
+- **SubViewer Subtitle Format (.sub):** SubViewer files are similar to SRT files, contain subtitle entries with timestamps and text, may support additional features such as text formatting and colors.

 - **SubStation Alpha (.ssa) and Advanced SubStation Alpha (.ass):** These formats support advanced features like text formatting, styling, positioning and animation effects.
 SSA and ASS files are commonly used for anime subtitles.